Ristosano home Foods and Services for Dysphagia.

 How dementia affects eating habits

-There are many studies by researchers on the relationship between people with dementia and food and how they perceive it.
-They all agree that eating does not only have a biological function, but is also an incredibly important experience.
-Wendy Mitchell clearly explains the various aspects surrounding food and eating in her book"What I wish people knew about dementia,"in which she describes how the disease has changed her relationship with food.
+There are many studies by researchers on the relationship between people with dementia and food, and how they perceive it.
+They all agree that eating does not serve merely a biological function, but represents an experience of incredible significance.
+Wendy Mitchell has clearly explained firsthand the various aspects surrounding food and the act of eating; in her bookโ€œWhat I Wish People Knew About Dementia,โ€she describes how the disease has changed her relationship with food.

-"You can tell me a secret and I'll always keep it because I simply won't remember it.
-But one thing I never forget is that food used to mean so much more to me than it does now," says Mitchell, introducing the topic of food in his first-person account of living with dementia.
+โ€œYou can tell me a secret, and Iโ€™ll keep it forever because I simply wonโ€™t remember it.
+But one thing I never forget is that food used to mean so much more to me than it does now,โ€ Mitchellsays as he introduces the topic of food in his first-person account of living with dementia.

-Within any culture, food takes on a very important meaning as it carries culinary traditions developed and handed down over time, closely linked to the territory, its flavors, and its community.
-In other words, food, in addition to being linked to sensory pleasure, plays a very important role on a social level —just think that mealtimes are also a way of marking time—and on an emotional level.
-In fact, very often our memories associate flavors, recipes, and foods with certain childhood memories and moments of conviviality.
+Within any culture, food takes on great significance because it embodies culinary traditions that have evolved and been passed down over time, closely tied to the local area, its flavors, and its community.
+In other words, food, in addition to being linked to sensory pleasure, plays a very important role on a social level โ€”just consider that mealtime is also a way to mark the passage of timeโ€”and on an emotional level.
+In fact, very often our memories associate flavors, recipes, and foods with specific childhood memories and moments of togetherness.

-Mitchell describes this aspect as follows:"These days, I even have to set alarms on my iPad to remind me to eat: the part of my brain that feels hunger stopped working a long time ago.
-Yet when you no longer derive pleasure from food, you realize that it's much more than that.
-It's how we show love as parents, it's how we bond with friends, it's an excuse for saying the wrong thing, it's a welcome to the neighborhood."
+Mitchell describes it this way:โ€œThese days I even have to set alarms on my iPad to remind myself to eat: the part of my brain that senses hunger stopped working a long time ago.
+Yet, when you no longer derive pleasure from food, you realize itโ€™s so much more than that.
+Itโ€™s how we show love as parents, itโ€™s how we bond with friends, itโ€™s an excuse for saying the wrong thing, itโ€™s a welcome to the neighborhood.โ€

-He adds:"Even when I was diagnosed with early-onset Alzheimer's in 2014, at the age of 58, I used food to sweeten the bitter moments that followed."
+He adds:โ€œEven when I was diagnosed with early-onset Alzheimerโ€™s in 2014, at the age of 58, I used food to help ease the difficult times that followed.โ€

-When you have dementia, not only do your eating habits change, but also your cooking habits, because cooking becomes a big problem.
+When someone has dementia, itโ€™s not just their eating habits that change, but their cooking habits as well, because cooking becomes a major challenge.
 As the disease progresses, it becomes increasingly difficult to remember even the simplest things, such as how to make a cup of tea.
-Mitchell also talks about this, showing how cooking goes from being an act of love for yourself and others to a moment of frustration, anger, and helplessness, and those places of colors, scents, and creativity become labyrinths, confusion, and chaos.
-Losing the ability to cook can be experienced as a real loss.
+Mitchell also explores this aspect, showing how cooking shifts from being an act of love for oneself and others to a moment of frustration, anger, and helplessness, and how those places of color, scent, and creativity become labyrinths of confusion and chaos.
+Losing the ability to cook can feel like a genuine loss.

-In this case, only the love of our loved ones can truly help us rediscover a positive meaning in preparing food.
-Mitchell recounts: "My son-in-law, Stuart, now cooks for me, just two or three times a week, so I don't feel intrusive.
-But his are the only meals prepared on the spot."
-What remains is the gesture of love that is now received instead of given, but which still represents a moment of positively perceived relationship.
-Thus, mealtimes can continue to bring pleasure on a relational level, even though the perceptual and sensory aspects are lacking.
+In this case, only the love of our loved ones can truly help restore a positive sense of purpose to meal preparation.
+Mitchell says:โ€œMy son-in-law, Stuart, now cooks for me just two or three times a week, so I donโ€™t feel like Iโ€™m imposing.
+But his are the only meals prepared fresh.โ€ What remains is the gesture of love that is now received rather than given, but which nonetheless represents a moment of positively perceived connection.
+Thus, mealtime can continue to bring pleasure on a relational level, even though the sensory and perceptual aspects are lacking.

-Even eating out can become very difficult.
-Mitchell herself acknowledges this: "Eating out used to be a luxury, but now it's very stressful,"she says, adding, "In restaurants, I choose the first thing I recognize that will be easy to eat.
-Never meat, because it requires the right coordination to cut into small, manageable pieces, and that left me a long time ago.
+Eating out can also become very difficult.
+Mitchell herself acknowledges this:โ€œEating out used to be a luxury, but now itโ€™s very stressful,โ€and then adds:โ€œIn restaurants, I choose the first thing I recognize that will be easy to eat.
+Never meat, because it requires the coordination to cut it into small, manageable pieces, and I lost that a long time ago.
 The simple task of cutting food requires serious concentration.
-Even chewing isn't as easy as it used to be."
+Even chewing isnโ€™t as easy as it used to be.โ€

-“We don't know for sure what causes dementia, and we don't know what to eat or drink to prevent it.
-All I know is that every day is a challenge, a chess game to be played with this disease in my head, and I am determined to win for as long as possible.”
-Wendy Mitchell.
+โ€œWe donโ€™t know for sure what causes dementia, and we donโ€™t know what to eat or drink to prevent it.
+All I know is that every day is a challenge, a game of chess I have to play against this disease in my head, and Iโ€™m determined to win for as long as possible.โ€ Wendy Mitchell.

 Categories